-If an emergency interferes with the normal conduct of school affairs, students may be dismissed from school only by the superintendent (or).
+If an emergency interferes with the normal conduct of school affairs, students may be dismissed from school only by the superintendent or superintendent's designee.
 A plan for emergency dismissal of students during the school day shall be developed by the superintendent and approved by the board.
 A copy shall be filed with the clerk, and procedures for dismissal shall be given to parents and students at the beginning of each school year.

-School will not be dismissed early because of an emergency when the safety of students and teachers is better served by remaining at school.
+In an emergency when the safety of students and/or staff is better served by remaining at school, students will not be released, nor will school be dismissed early.

 During an emergency period when there is insufficient warning time, the district will keep all students under school jurisdiction and supervision.
 The staff shall remain on duty to supervise students during this time.
-Parents may come to school and pick up their children.
-Students shall be released according to board policy for release of students during the school day.